rkwai/book-ai-manager/chapters/11-execution-styles.md

 ## Summary

 Match **agent design** to the **execution style** of the moment.
-Prototyper agents chase signal fast; Productizer/Scaler agents expand value coherently; Platform agents make growth safe and affordable.
+Prototyper agents chase signal fast; Productizer agents expand capability and value; Scaler agents reduce cost and complexity while increasing reliability.

 The archetype is constant—the **context, guardrails, and acceptance** change.